 |1/2 Teaspoon||oil (for roasting)|

 I usually collect recipes from old magazines -especially Aval Vikatan Samayal Kuripugal.
 I happened to have this old pdf file from “30 Vagai Thakkali Samayal” by Mrs. Revathy Shunmugam from which I have tried a few and they all turned out pretty decent.
 This recipe is a part of that series,the measurements shown were little too much for me so I just adapted the idea and started on with my own measures and procedures.

-To start with… roast fenugreek and dry red chili with a drop of oil.
+To start with… roast fenugreek and dry red chili with 1/2 teaspoon of oil.
 Let cool, grind to a powder form and keep aside.
 Wash the tomatoes and grind them to a smooth paste along with tamarind.

 Now heat oil in a thick pan of kadai.
 Let the mustard seeds sizzle, then add the onions, chopped ginger and garlic.
 Fry for few minutes or until the onions start to turn light brown.

 Add the tomato puree to the onion mixture.
 Put the flame in medium, cover and cook over medium flame for 1o minutes.
 Keep an eye and stir in between to avoid browning on the bottom.

 Now add the fenugreek red chili powder along with asafoetida and salt.
 Let the whole puree thicken, this may take another 15 minutes over low flame.
 The gravy will splutter everywhere, so keep the flame on low.